 “Tick-tock” update cycle: Sometimes change is good

 As of November, Microsoft has officially released 19H2 which is formally known as 1909 or the Windows 10 November 2019 Update.
-To learn more about 19H2, check out this blog post about its July insider preview and this blog post where we cover the update from Ignite 2019.
 Users experience 19H2 as a relatively minor update compared to its predecessor 1903, aka the May 2019 Update.
 As with previous Windows 10 feature updates, 19H2 is an in-place upgrade, but it occurs much more quickly than previous updates.
 After comparing both 2019 updates, Brad and Aaron saw a pattern in these releases which they refer to as a “tick-tock” schedule.
 As they explained, this is a recent trend we’ve seen from Microsoft where they release a major update which is then followed up with a minor update.
 This tick-tock method has resulted in a more manageable process for end users.
 This is because the alternation between major and minor allows users to work on the major update and find bugs or other elements they would like fixed which is then included in the following minor update.
 Tick-tock update cycles result in fewer updates which benefits IT as it gives them more time to maintain a current environment.

 Watch out for Windows deployment pitfalls